PoC-Consortium/engraver/README.md

-#CG_OBUP
+#ENGRAVER
 =============

 [![Build Status](https://travis-ci.org/jake-b/cg_obup.svg?branch=master)](https://travis-ci.org/jake-b/cg_obup)

-This is the CryptoGuru Optimized BURSTcoin Plotter - a BURST coin plotter that generates optimized plot files without the need to run an optimizer after plotting.
+This is the PoCC reference plotter for Burstcoin.

-It is intended to work on any UNIX system with a sufficiently sane filesystem (able to pre-allocate space), but for now only Linux and MacOS has been tested.
+It generates PoC2 files and is intended to work on any UNIX system with a sufficiently sane filesystem (able to pre-allocate space), but for now only Linux and MacOS has been tested.
 64bit only!

-dcct -> mdcct -> omdcct -> cg_obup
+dcct -> mdcct -> omdcct -> cg_obup -> engraver

 This version has some heritage and several people worked on the code base until the result was what you see here.